 CareCloud Charts is a specialty-driven EHR that allows clinicians with in-depth customization and a clean user interface.
 CareCloud EMR currently supports nine specialties; cardiology, ophthalmology, ..
 Read more

 Dentistry EHR Software

 Shopping around for an EHR for your dental practice you’ve probably seen the long lists of options on the market.
 Warning: Although they’re meant for the health industry, they may not all be meant for you specifically.

 To achieve maximum efficiency when implementing an EHR your first step must be to look for relevancy—if it wasn’t designed for your niche you’re bound to experience a few problems along the way.
-And unfortunately software companies took their time to cater for the dental industry.
+And unfortunately, software companies took their time to cater to the dental industry.

 Now there are a few quality ones on the market and below we cover all aspects to help you pick the right one.
 Now is the time to optimize your practice.

 First off, you need to vet all EHRs by doing a few quality checks.
 You can read specs or ask vendors about the program: